-The Fund is an actively managed exchange-traded fund ("ETF") that seeks to achieve its objective through a hybrid equity and equity-linked note ("ELN") strategy.
-The Fund invests primarily in a portfolio of other ETFs that invest in equity securities of non-U.S. (international) companies in developed and emerging markets throughout the world (the "Equity Strategy") and invests the remainder of its assets in ELNs to generate income (the "ELN Strategy").
+The Fund is an actively managed exchange-traded fund ("ETF") that seeks to achieve its objective through a combination of equity securities and total return swaps.
+The Fund invests primarily in a portfolio of other ETFs that invest in equity securities of non-U.S. (international) companies in developed and emerging markets throughout the world (the "Equity Strategy") and invests the remainder of its assets in total return swaps (the "Total Return Swaps Strategy").
+The Adviser may actively and frequently purchase and sell investments for the Fund.